gocsaf/csaf/docs/csaf_downloader.md

 However, since this also increases the load on the servers, their administrators could have taken countermeasures to limit this.

+For example, some providers may limit the rate of requests that may be send to retrieve advisories.
+This may cause the downloader to be unable to retrieve all advisories.
+In this case, the --rate option can be used to adjust the requests per second send by the downloader to an acceptable rate.
+(Which rate is deemed acceptable depends on the provider.)

 If no config file is explictly given the follwing places are searched for a config file:

 ```